mulesoft-labs/exchange-documentation-samples/template-with-mutable-data/README.md

-# Mule Application
+# Create Mule Application Template with Mutable Data

-This project demonstrates how to publish a simple Mule application to Exchange and modify the asset's mutable data while processing the asset.
+This project demonstrates how to publish a simple Template to Exchange and modify the asset's mutable data while processing the asset.
 Mutable data includes `categories`, `custom fields`, `tags`, and `documentation`.
 The output is a new asset created with the information used to describe the data in the same request.

-The Exchange user interface does not list Mule applications but does list Mule application templates.
-To create a Mule application template with mutable data, follow the example [Create Mule Application Template with Mutable Data](../template-with-mutable-data/README.md).

 ## Publish to Exchange